-About color models
+About colour models

 The CMYK model is a subtractive model.
-Cyan, Magenta and Yellow are combined to make each color.
+Cyan, Magenta and Yellow are combined to make each colour.
 A fourth ink, Black, is also used for extra control and can be used either on its own for a true black, or combined with the other inks for a rich black.

-To select a new document's color model:
+To select a new document's colour model:

 From the File menu, select Document Setup.